© 2005 - 2017

 Attorney William Kutmus, who represented Schofield in her concealed weapon charge, said she told him several months earlier that she’d been asked to be some type of informant relating to drugs.
 Officers connected with Schofield’s investigation said they’d had no knowledge of her being an informant.

-Diane Marie Schofield was born November 1, 1953.
-Her survivors included a daughter, Shawna Marie of Des Moines; her mother, Mrs. Marie Dalton of Des Moines; her father, Kenneth Dalton of Des Moines; two brothers, Robert and Martin, both of Des Moines; a half brother, Kenneth Valadez of Des Moines; and a sister, Twyla Dalton of Des Moines.
+Diane’s survivors included a daughter, Shawna Marie of Des Moines; her mother, Mrs. Marie Dalton of Des Moines; her father, Kenneth Dalton of Des Moines; two brothers, Robert and Martin, both of Des Moines; a half brother, Kenneth Valadez of Des Moines; and a sister, Twyla Dalton of Des Moines.

 The top of her gravestone reads “Beloved Mommy.”

 Her case remains unsolved.

-If you have any information regarding the unsolved murder of Diane Marie Schofield, please contact the Des Moines Police Department at (515) 283-4864.
+If you have any information regarding Diane Schofield’s unsolved murder, please call Det.
+Matt Towers at (515) 283-4981 or the Des Moines Police Department at (515) 283-4864.